 Regulators –These are the actual governing entities, state or federal agencies which closely examine an organization’s process to ensure that specific rules and regulations are being met.

 Examiners –These are the people who evaluate your vendor risk management program from a regulatory standpoint.
 Examiners will evaluate if your organization operates within the regulatory guidelines.
 From a third-party risk standpoint, an examiner will review all components of your framework and program to ensure you operate in a safe and sound manner.

 Senior Management – Their involvement is a must.
 Even if the senior management team doesn’t have direct involvement in overseeing vendors, they should still oversee tasks like reporting to the risk committee.

-Third Parties –A company or entity with whom the organization has a direct written contract with to provide an outsourced product or service on behalf of the organization.
+Third Parties –A company or entity with whom the organization has a direct written agreement to provide an outsourced product or service on behalf of the organization.

-Fourth Parties –A company or entity with whom a third party vendor has a direct written contract with to provide an outsourced product or service on behalf of the third party vendor’s organization.
+Fourth Parties –A company or entity with whom a third-party vendor has a direct written agreement to provide an outsourced product or service on behalf of the third-party vendor’s organization.

 Who Is Responsible for Vendor Management?

-Ultimately, responsibility for vendor risk management falls on the board, but there are many layers involved.
+Ultimately, Senior Management and the Board of Directors are accountable for vendor risk management.
 Each person who deals with a vendor plays a significant part in making the wheels turn.
 Keep in mind, if you don’t feel you can pinpoint in your organization the specific groups we’ve discussed, then you should take steps to ensure you do have them as they’re all playing an integral part in vendor risk management.
 Find the gaps now and fill them for next year.

 Managing vendors isn’t a sole responsibility, but instead a joint effort.
 Teamwork makes the dream work.